grayasm/git-main/tutorial/walter_oney_win32wdm/02_wdm_basic_structure/README.txt

 	https://technet.microsoft.com/en-us/library/dd919238(v=ws.10).aspx

 	Here is a short summary:
-	1)	Create a digital certificate for signing using MakeCert tool from c:\Program Files (x86)\Windows Kits\10\bin\x64\makecert.exe
+	1)	Create (one time) a digital certificate for signing using MakeCert tool from c:\Program Files (x86)\Windows Kits\10\bin\x64\makecert.exe

 		makecert -r -n "CN=ModuleWorks - for test use only"